Windale Primary School

 - Progress measures KS1 - KS2.

-- Pira and Puma standardised tests (Reading and Maths)
+- PiRA and PUMA standardised tests (Reading and Maths)

 - Progress and attainment outcomes for all pupil groups.